turboMaCk/any-dict/README.md

 # AnyDict

-This library implements thin wrapper over standard implementation of a dictionary from the core library to make it possible to use it in a fairly type-safe way with any type used for keys.
+This library implements a thin wrapper around implementation of a dictionary from the core library to make it possible to use it in a fairly type-safe way with keys of any type,

 It solves the same problem as [elm-all-dict](http://package.elm-lang.org/packages/eeue56/elm-all-dict/latest) just in a very much different way without any Kernel (Native) code and on top of existing and well tested